 Da Bears: Chicago's Letter D

-One of the most well-known bits of Chicago-speak is the letter D. The "th" sound found in words like this, that, and there is turned in a d sound.
+One of the most well-known bits of Chicago-speak is the letter D. The "th" sound found in words like this, that, and there turns into a d sound.
 In fact, you may hear someone very clearly say "dis or dat" instead of "this or that."

-While it's not quite as strong as the D-sound found in SNL's sketch "Bill Swerky's Super Fans", it's definitely there.
+While it's not quite as strong as the D-sound found in SNL's sketch "Bill Swerky's Super Fans," it's there.

 There's nothing more "Chicago" than Da Bears (and that's exactly how they're referred.)
 If you refer to the football team by The Bears, you must not hail from Chi-caw-go.